-Autumn 2017 issue (PDF 3,023KB) is the eleventh and latest to be published (right-click to download, or click to view.)Better Bristol is the Bristol Civic Society magazine, funded from members' subscriptions.
+Spring 2018 issue (PDF 2,486KB) is the twelfth and latest to be published (right-click to download, or click to view.)Better Bristol is the Bristol Civic Society magazine, funded from members' subscriptions.
 The

 - Planning Applications.
-John Payne reports on the latest applications.
+John Payne focusses on Old Market.

 - Major Developments.
 John Frenkel provides an update.

-- Easton Jamia Masjid mosque.
-Mike Manson visits St Marks Road during Ramadan celebrations.
+- Visit to Easton Jamia Mosque, St Marks Road

 Use these links to view (click) or download (right click) earlier issues of Better Bristol (PDF files)